-Video is crisp and clear, and the faster processor means that there are no skips or delays in playback – at least when the movie is stored on the device.
+Video is crisp and clear, and the faster processor means there are no skips or delays in playback when the movie is stored on the device.
 When it comes to online video, slow internet is still slow internet.

 Multiple User Support

-Android recently introduced support for multiple users on a single device, and with my girlfriend and I sharing the Nexus this has come in very handy.
+Android recently introduced support for multiple users on a single device, and with my girlfriend and I sharing the tablet, this has come in very handy.

 How I Use It

-Articles just look so much better – the larger, brighter screen makes a huge difference – and I find myself reading far more than I was before.
-Lengthy articles in particular are a pleasure rather than a chore to work through.
+Articles just look so much better — the larger, brighter screen makes a huge difference — and I find myself reading far more than I was before.
+Lengthy articles are now a pleasure rather than a chore to work through.

 Movies and TV Shows

-My girlfriend and I can even both watch the same show simultaneously – the screen size and viewing angle make that a viable choice.
-If we ever find our earphone splitters again, that is…
+My girlfriend and I can even both watch the same show simultaneously, since the screen size and viewing angle make that a viable choice.
+If we ever find our earphone splitters again, that is.

 As mentioned before, the Nexus 7 has quickly become my preferred option for casual gaming.
 While it won’t replace a dedicated computer or console any time soon, it’s perfect for killing time on long travel days.

-The larger screen definitely makes a difference compared to the 4.3″ version on my Galaxy S2, and because I view the tablet as an ‘extra’ device I don’t mind running the battery down – I’m not going to need it to find my way to a guesthouse a few hours later.
+The larger screen definitely makes a difference compared to the 4.3″ version on my phone, and because I view the tablet as an ‘extra’ device, I don’t mind running the battery down.
+I’m not going to need it to find my way to a guesthouse a few hours later.

 Things I Thought I’d Use It For, But Don’t

 When trying to justify the purchase to myself, I came up with various different ways I thought I’d use the tablet.
-While several of them have turned out to be correct, there were a couple of expected uses that just haven’t panned out.
+While many have turned out to be correct, there were a couple of expected uses that just haven’t panned out.

-I thought that the Nexus would occupy a bit of a sweet spot for me when it came to replying to emails and wasting time doing important things on social media – a bigger screen than my phone, without having to drag out the laptop.
+I thought that the Nexus would occupy a bit of a sweet spot for me when it came to replying to emails and wasting time doing important things on social media.
+It has a bigger screen than my phone, after all, without needing to drag out the laptop.

-Although that’s technically true, I’ve found that inputting text is more like the phone than the laptop, and that rules out writing anything much longer than a Twitter update most of the time.
+Although that’s technically true, I’ve found that inputting text using the on-screen keyboard is more like the phone than the laptop.
+That rules out writing anything much longer than a Twitter update most of the time.

-I had grand hopes of also using the tablet as a second screen while working – perhaps having email or a Twitter stream off to one side, available at a glance.
-In reality that’s more of a geek thing than a practical requirement, especially since I don’t usually have a proper desk set up.
+I had grand hopes of also using the tablet as a second screen while working, perhaps having email or a spreadsheet off to one side, available at a glance.
+In reality that’s more of a geek thing than a practical use, especially since I don’t usually have a proper desk set up.

 Is There Anything I Don’t Like?

 The biggest downside of the Nexus, and any other tablet for that matter, is the input.
-Typing on an on-screen keyboard just can’t compare to the real thing.
+Virtual keyboards just can’t compare to the real thing.

 So overall, what do I think of the new Nexus 7?
 Surprisingly, I have to say that I really like it.
 For what it costs it’s a remarkable device, and I find myself using it a lot more than I expected.

-With its long battery life, perfect size and weight, high performance and great screen, this is quite simply the best tablet for travellers on the market today.
+With its long battery life, perfect size and weight, high performance, and great screen, it’s simply the best tablet for travelers in 2013.